Expungements

 Are You Eligible For An Expungement?

-Understanding Oklahoma Expungement Law
+Understanding Expungement Law in Oklahoma and Texas

-Section 18 expungements apply to your complete arrest record.
-In contrast, Section 991(c) expungements are for deferred or dismissed arrests.
-An expungement request is needed in each county on your record.
+Expungements can be complicated and depend on many different factors.
+In Oklahoma, there are two types of expungement: Section 18 expungement and Section 991(c) expungement.
+Section 18 expungements apply to your complete arrest record, while Section 991(c) expungements are available for deferred or dismissed arrests.
+Note that an expungement request is needed in each county where you have a record.

 Hiring An Attorney To Represent You Is A Good Start